New York City, New York, United States

 New York City Connected Vehicle pilot deployment project works to overcome challenges associated with pursuing a density of vehicle interactions never previously attempted with CV technology.

-For DSRC communications, message exchanges should be managed using channel diversity and varying power levels appropriate for the spatial density of the roadside units (RSUs) The reliance solely on…
+For DSRC communications, message exchanges should be managed using channel variety and varying power levels appropriate for the spatial density of the roadside units (RSUs) The reliance…

 Content type